Human government in all its shapes and forms has a responsibility to bring peace and prosperity to the people it rules. How is the world faring?

 The purveyors of these noble objectives are the people. through designated governmental representatives and institutions.
 A 2018 audit of the state of the union leaves much to be desired.
 I believe one could say we’ve taken a step backward in pursuit of national peace.
 Even the most ardent supporters of the present administration know and admit there are serious flaws in the system.

 Those cracks and crevices in human government are not limited to the USA, by any means.
-Governments worldwide are seam-bare as witnessed by Brexit, the Italian budget crisis, the rise of populism in Germany, and more right-slanting human rule in Turkey, Syria, Russia, Venezuela, Brazil…
+Governments worldwide are seam-bare as witnessed by Brexit, the Italian budget crisis, the rise of populism in Germany, and more right-slanting human government in Turkey, Syria, Russia, Venezuela, Brazil…

 We’re a far cry away from justice, tranquility, defense, welfare and liberty.